13 Ways You’re Washing Your Face Wrong

 You use the wrong water temperature

-Water that’s too hot will dry your skin, while cold water won’t let your pores open, says Michele Green, MD, a New York-based cosmetic dermatologist.
-“Tepid water is the best water temperature,” she says.
+Water that’s too hot will dry your skin, while cold water won’t let your pores open, says New York-based cosmetic dermatologist Michele Green, MD.
+“Tepid water is the best water temperature,” Dr. Green says.
 “Not too hot and not too cold.”
-Make sure you never, ever do these things to your skin.
+Beware of the 12 things to never do to your skin, according to dermatologists.

 You wash too often